aschneer/comp20ass04_forKirsch/README.md

-# mapServer
+Andrew Schneer
+COMP 20 - Web Programming
+Ming Chow
+Assignment 03
-Tufts COMP 20 Assignment 3 - server for Assignment 2 "The Real Marauder's Map."
+"The Real Marauder's Map" Web Server

-This folder contains the server code for the "Real Marauder's Map" assignment.
+04/15/2015

+All aspects of this assignment have been correctly implemented to my knowledge.

+I received advice from a couple of other students, particularly Phillip Booth.
+I also received some tips from TA Lucy Qin.

+I spent approximately 12-15 hours on this assignment.